elie111/k8sHW/README.md

   <img src="https://1000logos.net/wp-content/uploads/2022/07/Kubernetes-Logo-768x432.png" alt="drawing" style="width:300px;"/>
 </p>

-#### We created an ingress that directs the traffic to the ynet and bitcoin applications we built in homework 3 and 4 using kubernetes and nginx.
+#### We created an ingress that directs the traffic to the ynet and bitcoin applications we built in homework 3 and 4 using kubernetes, kubectl and minikube.

-#### First thing I had to do was to dockerize the ynet and bitcoin applications push the images to docker hub:
+#### First thing I had to do was to dockerize the ynet and bitcoin applications and push the images to docker hub:

 <p align="center" >
   <img src="/images/dockerhub.png" alt="drawing" style="width:700px;"/>